Financial Empowerment Resources for New Yorkers

 -

-During this time of crisis, it’s important to be on alert for those who would attempt to defraud you or your family.
-To learn how to protect yourself from scams, refer to the following sites:
+It’s important to be on alert for those who may be attempting to defraud you or your family.
+To report an instance of fraud, please visit the following sites:

 - Report Unemployment Insurance Fraud (NYS Department of Labor) - If you have been the victim of suspected unemployment fraud, the NYS Department of Labor has set up an online reporting tool to open an investigation.